geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 fit parameters themselves, we can see that it does influence the credible intervals around them.

-## 5.2 Discussing the Covariance and Comparison to Frequentist Results
+## 5.2 Discussing the Covariance and Comparison to Prior Art

 Although this is already a long article, I want to briefly discuss the values for $$\hat{\sigma}^2$$ for unknown standard deviations.
 For uniform priors,